Cui Shenyou: After Emperor Xuānzong's reign

 Early in the Xiantong era (860-874) of Emperor Xuānzong's son Emperor Yizong, Cui Shenyou was made the prefect of Hua Prefecture (華州, headquartered in modern Weinan, Shaanxi) and the defender of Tong Pass.
 He was later made the military governor of Hezhong Circuit (河中, headquartered in modern Yuncheng, Shanxi) as well as the mayor of its capital Hezhong Municipality.
 He was later recalled to Chang'an to serve as the minister of civil service affairs (吏部尚書, Libu Shangshu).
 After he later requested retirement due to illness, he was made an advisor to the Crown Prince, with his office at Luoyang.
 He died there, but the death date is not clear.
-His son Cui Yin later served as a chancellor under Emperor Zhaozong, at the end of Tang Dynasty.
+His son Cui Yin later served as a chancellor under Emperor Zhaozong, at the end of the Tang dynasty.